 There's so much choice these days of places to go and things to do when going on a retreat.

-Here's some tips to keep you informed and help you choose the best option available for yourself.
+Here's some tips to keep you informed and help you choose the ultimate retreat available for yourself.

 Consider what's included as part of the program.

 If it's a tour then does the price include all transportation.